g-kakareko/COP5725_K-Truss/README.md

 ``
 #### Output
 ```
-each line contains edge Ktruss description, where:
+each line contains edge K-truss description, where:
 u v c	// (u,v) edge that belongs to c-class, (not (c+1)-truss).
 ```
 #### Table 1.
 Graph examples